ryannyunn/elevators/README.md

-# Elevators
+# 76,088 Elevators

 ## Description

-Everything you need to know about NYC elevators.
+A short infographic for everything you need to know about NYC elevators.
 I mean everything.

 ## Features